 Portable Jewelry Box

-A portable jewelry box his is a staple in my packing list.
+A portable jewelry box is a staple in my packing list.
 It’s a great travel essential but is something that is easily overlooked until it’s too late.
 It’s easy to break necklace chains or loose earrings in your suitcase or backpack.
 Trust me I’ve done it a few times and have also lost some very precious jewelry to me.

 Before I had a travel jewelry box I was storing all my necklaces and earrings in a plastic bag and always untangling them.
 With an easy design and a few compartments will your keep jewelry organized and stored safely.

 Lastly, a travel bag essential for us is solid shampoo.
 As we get older we’re slowly becoming hippies.
-We love using Lush products as they do not use hard chemicals, test products on animals, and offer a plethora of organic products.
+We love using Ethique products as they do not use hard chemicals, test products on animals, and offer a plethora of organic products.

 They have an awesome company ethos and we’ve never walked into one of their stores and been met with a frowning face.
 Of particular use to travelers are their shampoo bars, face washes, and fragrances.